Pinterest marketing for your business means you have to design pins that get saved and CLICKED!

 Pin design tips for small business

-Youā€™ll see 2 themes in the pins aboveā€¦How others have done it and the secrets to making it work.
-These two themes are always winnersā€¦ people canā€™t resist finding out what mistakes they might be making and the ever-elusive secret to success.
+Youā€™ll see 2 themes in the pins aboveā€¦How others have done it and the secrets to making it work.Ā These two themes are always winnersā€¦ people canā€™t resist finding out what mistakes they might be making and the ever-elusive secret to success.

-The first pin does a great job of highlighting the fact that this blogger went from $672 to 102,911 per month in affiliate sales.
+The first pin does a great job of highlighting that this blogger went from $672 to 102,911 per month in affiliate sales.
 This pin’s headline would appeal to people in every stage of the RIS formula I outlined above.

-Now, let’s take a look at pin designs that could do a better job getting that clickā€¦
+Let’s look at pin designs that could do a better job getting that clickā€¦

 Pin design tips for small business

-The pin would be better if they used some more powerful words that would entice the user to click through.
+The pin would be better if they used more powerful words that would entice the user to click through.

 Now, what pain point does this cover?